superfly/docs/elixir/the-basics/clustering.html.md

 I included the IEx prompt because it shows the IP address of the node I'm connected to.
 Then getting the `Node.list` returns the other node.
 Our two VMs are connected and clustered!

-### Scaling to Multiple Regions
+### Scaling to multiple regions

-Fly makes it super easy to run VMs of your applications physically closer to your users.
+Fly.io makes it super easy to run VMs of your applications physically closer to your users.
 Through the magic of DNS, users are directed to the nearest region where your application is located.
 You can read about [regions](/docs/reference/regions/#welcome-message) here and see the list of regions to choose from.

 Starting back from our baseline of a single VM running in `sea` which is Seattle, Washington (US), I'll add the region `ewr` which is Parsippany, NJ (US).
 I can do this by cloning the existing Fly Machine into my desired region: